 Also, you can read this Checklist for When to Put Your Dog Down.

 In truth, there is no known exact cause of why dementia happens in dogs.

-Experts only know that aging is the main trigger point that affects brain function as physical and chemical changes occur along with getting old.
+Experts only know that aging is the main trigger point affecting brain function as physical and chemical changes occur along with aging.